Week of August 2nd, 2015

 Catechism – Instruction of God’s Word

-Doctrinal Standard BC #87
+Doctrinal Standard BC #91

-• What is forbidden in the tenth commandment?
+• What is faith in Jesus Christ?

 Memory Verse(s)